Eligibility for import

 It can take up to 180 days for an animal infected with the rabies virus to show signs of the disease.
 During this time there is no reliable way to tell if the animal has been infected.

 The import of cats and dogs from rabies-endemic countries is one of the highest risk pathways for rabies to enter Australia.
-For this reason, our import conditions require cats and dogs entering from rabies-endemic countries to be vaccinated against rabies and show proven immunity to the disease for at least 180 days prior to entry.
+For this reason, our import conditions require cats and dogs entering from rabies-endemic countries to be vaccinated against rabies and show proven immunity to the disease for at least 180 days before entry.
 A rabies antibody titre level of 0.5IU/mL or above is internationally recognised as providing effective immunity against rabies in cats and dogs.

 Does the Department of Agriculture and Water Resources grant any exemptions to the 180 day waiting period?